AnalyticsGate/AGR-Cloud-Setups/docs/releasenotes/2025/AGRCloud-660.md

 - Updated all included packages
 - Hardening of the individual AG services
 - Masked password entry fields by asterisk, added button for toggling clear text in-/visible

+**
+- It can still be installed even though the user is not in the admin group